projectcalico/calico/v2.0/getting-started/bare-metal/bare-metal.md

 > **Warning**
 >
 > When rendering security rules on other hosts, Calico uses the
-> `expected_ipvX_addrs` fields to resolve tags and label selectors
+> `expectedIPs` field to resolve label selectors
 > to IP addresses.
-If the `expected_ipvX_addrs` fields are omitted
+If the `expectedIPs` field is omitted
-> then security rules that use labels and tags will fail to match
+> then security rules that use labels will fail to match
 > this endpoint.

 Or, if you knew that the IP address should be 10.0.0.1, but not the name